oliversen/chatgpt-docstrings/README.md

 - `chatgpt-docstrings.interpreter`: When set to a path to python executable, extension will use that to launch the server and any subprocess.

   - *Default value*: []

-- `chatgpt-docstrings.openaiApiKey`: The extension needs to be configured with your account's secret key which is available on the [website](https://platform.openai.com/account/api-keys).

-  - *Default value*: ""

 - `chatgpt-docstrings.openaiModel`: Which OpenAI model to use.